HL7/fhircast-docs/docs/specification/STU1.md

 ## Session Discovery

 A session is an abstract concept representing a shared workspace, such as user's login session over multiple applications or a shared view of one application distributed to multiple users.
 FHIRcast requires a session to have a unique url as an identifier.
 This url is exchanged as the value of the `hub.topic` parameter.
 Before establishing a subscription, an app must not only know the `hub.topic`, but also the the `hub.url` which contains the base url of the hub.
-If using SMART on FHIR, the app receives these urls as part of a SMART on FHIR launch context parameters.

-The app MUST either be launched from the driving application following the [SMART on FHIR EHR launch](http://www.hl7.org/fhir/smart-app-launch#ehr-launch-sequence) flow or the app may initiate the launch following the [SMART on FHIR standalone launch](http://www.hl7.org/fhir/smart-app-launch/#standalone-launch-sequence).
-In either case, the app MUST request and be granted the `fhircast` OAuth2.0 scope.
-Accompanying this scope grant, the authorization server MUST supply the `cast-hub` and `hub.topic` SMART launch parameters alongside the access token.
-These parameters identify the Hub's base url, and a unique, opaque identifier of the current user's session, respectively.
-Per SMART, when scopes of `openid` and `fhirUser` are granted, the app will additionally receive the current user's identity in an `id_token`.
+Systems SHOULD use SMART on FHIR to authorize, authenticate and exchange the `hub.url` and `hub.topic` urls as SMART on FHIR launch context parameters.
+If using SMART, the app SHALL either be launched from the driving application following the [SMART on FHIR EHR launch](http://www.hl7.org/fhir/smart-app-launch#ehr-launch-sequence) flow or the app may initiate the launch following the [SMART on FHIR standalone launch](http://www.hl7.org/fhir/smart-app-launch/#standalone-launch-sequence).
+In either case, the app SHALL request and, if authorized, SHALL be granted the `fhircast` OAuth2.0 scope.
+Accompanying this scope grant, the authorization server SHALL supply the `hub.url` and `hub.topic` SMART launch parameters alongside the access token.
+Per SMART, when scopes of `openid` and `fhirUser` are granted, the authorization server SHALL additionally send the current user's identity in an `id_token`.

+If not using SMART on FHIR, the mechanism enabling the app to discover the `hub.url` and `hub.topic` is not defined in FHIRcast.

 ### SMART Launch Example
-Note that the SMART launch parameters include the Hub's base url and and the session identifier in the `cast-hub` and `hub.topic` fields.
+Note that the SMART launch parameters include the Hub's base url and and the session identifier in the `hub.url` and `hub.topic` fields.

 ```
 {